jesselatimer/incursion/public/imported/Untitled caefb880d3064b3abb937bba704a3f9a.md

 # Untitled

-Thaumaturges, other mages, and even nature can create items with magical power, but these items are each unique, perhaps born of the Incursion directly.
-They are fated to be with you, accidents or theft are less likely to take them, and if they are taken, coincidence and circumstance bend to bring you together again.
-This power is not absolute, and someone with enough determination and ability could keep them from you for a long time, or possibly destroy them.
-Of course intentionally gifting or selling them severs this bond.
+Thaumaturges, other mages, and even nature can create things of magical power.
+But these are special, plausibly unique, possibly born of the Incursion directly.
+The pull of fate ties it to you, deterring loss or damage, but this protection isn't absolute.
+And of course intentionally giving one away severs the tie.
+Each artifact takes 1 Bond.